 The Wall Street Journal reports that the app’s parent company — its full name is Beijing Bytedance Technology Co. — was valued at $500 million on its launch.
 Now, Yiming is seeking a $10 billion valuation as it looks to further its dominance of the market, a reflection of the intense popularity of Toutiao.
 That valuation includes a plan to seek at least $1 billion in new investment to help with the company’s immediate growth plans.

 The high valuation is also notable because it appears to be at odds with a trend of declining investment in social media apps.
-Economic and other factors have reduced investors’ interest in funding technology start-ups, but Yiming appears to have found the way to overcome these hurdles and keep investors interested.
+Economic and other factors have reduced investors’ interest in funding technology start-ups, but Yiming appears to have found a way to overcome these hurdles and keep investors interested.
 The proven success of Toutiao is helping to ensure it can receive the funding it needs to continue its growth.

 According to the Journal, the extra investment that Yiming is seeking through the new valuation will help to expand the company’s reach in China, but also boost its efforts in other countries.
 Bytedance is working to promote an English-language news app called TopBuzz and looking to make its mark in Brazil, India, Japan, and the United States.
 Yiming is now seeing its highly localized news app start to have a real global impact.
-Certainly ones to watch.
+Certainly, ones to watch.